-The College of Management and Technology sustainably uses its resources and strives to realize its vision through the provision of education and research opportunities for worldwide students through the adoption of regionally and internationally diversified accredited academic programs delivered by highly qualified faculty members and controlled by a certified management system.
+The College of Management and Technology sustainably uses its resources and strives to realize its vision through the provision of education and research opportunities for worldwide students through the adoption of regionally and internationally diversified accredited academic programs delivered by highly gualified faculty members and controlled by a certified management system.
 CMT competes effectively by its highly qualified graduates who satisfy the requirements of their dynamic industry and community.
 CMT fosters cooperation and partnership with other Arab and international organizations, universities and academic institutions.
+CMT is oriented toward achieving a remarkable contribution in social responsibility by supporting activities such as economic development and cultural welfare on regional and global levels.